About Karen

 If there is one defining element that ties my multifarious practice together, it’s colour.
 I have always been drawn to colour, its power, subtleties and ambiguities, its truth, its lies.

 I was once told by a lecturer that we all have our own unique colour biases that influence us.
 I told her I didn’t have any fixed colour preferences and she insisted that that was not possible.
 But I honestly don’t.
 Every colour to me can be equally beautiful and ugly, depending on how and where it occurs.
 Going into an art supply store and seeing a wall of pigments is torture for me, like a junkie in a drug den: I want them all.
-I see endless potential in every colour.
-I get excited by the tiniest nuances and interactions.
-To favour certain colours above others is simply impossible for me.
-Besides, why would I limit myself in that way?
-It’s the artistic equivalent of a labotomy.
+The considerable expense of artist quality pigments is the only thing that prevents me indulging my desire.

 So here I stand at the resumption of my life as an artist.
 As I add more work to this site, some will be presented in series, others will stand alone.
 At any point in the future I may continue to add new works to existing series if I have more to say.